 Public Performance of movies and other media

-Have you wanted to show a movie to a bunch of your friends on campus?
-Have you thought about turning the activity into a film festival or viewing club?
+Have you wanted to show a movie to your friends on campus?
+Have you thought about hosting a film festival or viewing club?
 If you are showing a film to your class, do you also want to invite others who are not in the class?

-I want to be sure you are aware of the copyright restrictions on public performance of videos and movies that such an activity might entail.
-We have reminded you from time to time of the risks you run by illegally sharing copyrighted music, videos, books and other materials.
+I want to be sure you are aware of the copyright restrictions on public performance of videos and movies.
 The copyright law not only grants copyright owners the authority to determine when copies can be made, it also grants them the right to determine how and when works can be performed in public.
-The materials we have in the Library and materials that you borrow from other libraries or video stores usually are licensed for home use, and do not come with permissions for public performance, which you are expected to obtain from the copyright owners.
-The “fair use” provisions of the copyright law provide broad permission to use copyrighted materials in classroom settings, but these provisions are typically not interpreted to include performances where others are invited to a viewing.
+The materials we have in the Library and materials that you borrow from other libraries or video stores usually are usually licensed for home use only.
+If you plan a public performance, you are expected to obtain permission from the copyright owners.
+The “fair use” provisions of the copyright law provide broad permission to use these video recordings in classroom settings, but these provisions are typically not interpreted to include performances where others are invited to a viewing.

 - If you are showing a film or video on campus (except when showing it to the students enrolled in your class) you are expected to obtain performance rights for the work.
 Student Activities regularly gets performance rights for Film Board offerings, for example.
-If you are showing movies to a public audience without permission, whether or not you charge a fee, you may be violating the copyright owner’s rights with respect to public performance.
+If you are showing movies to a public audience without permission, whether or not you charge a fee, you may be violating the copyright owner’s public performance rights.